Build-Week-Weight-Lifting-Journal-3/Backend/README.md

 }
 ```

-1) At the end of `localhost:5050` (or the Herokuu link) in your address, put `api/auth` to use authorizationfor these routes.
+1) At the end of `localhost:5050` (or the Heroku link "https://weight-lifting-journal-3.herokuapp.com/") in your address, put `api/auth` to use authorizationfor these routes.
 In example `localhost:5050/api/auth`.
 For all of the following instructions you may replace `localhost:5050` with the Herokuu link if you want to use the hosted server.

 ## To Register